 Several voltage limits are defined in this manual for the purposes of testing and analysis (see Appendix C).
 The electrochemical voltage range between 100% state of charge (SOC) and 0% SOC are referred to as Vmax100 and Vmin0, respectively.
-Since most energy storage devices in 48V HEV applications will rarely (if ever) operate at 100% SOC, the test protocols defined in this manual assume a maximum operating voltage, Vmax{op} which corresponds to the upper end of the intended operating window, and is typically below Vmax100.
+Since energy storage devices in 12V Start/Stop applications will rarely (if ever) operate at 100% SOC, the test protocols defined in this manual assume a maximum operating voltage, Vmax{op} which corresponds to the upper end of the intended operating window.
 For the purposes of this manual, a "fully charged device" is when the device has been charged to Vmax{op} using the manufacturer's recommended procedure, unless otherwise specified.
 The initial static capacity tests (Section 3.2) are generally the only condition in which a test article is discharged between Vmax100 and Vmin0 to ensure stability in the rated capacity.
 All subsequent tests should be conducted within the operating window between Vmax{op} and Vmin0.
 Thus, the time spent at conditions higher than Vmax{op} for the sole purpose of testing (and not simulating the intended application strategy) is avoided, thereby minimizing any test-induced degradation mechanisms that may not be representative of the vehicle operation.
-The value for Vmax{op} should be supplied by the manufacturer but if not, it can be estimated by discharging a percentage of the rated capacity specified by the manufacturer that equates to the maximum state of charge the battery would see during normal operation.
-The discharge would start from Vmax100 at beginning of life, resting for 1 hour to ensure
+The value for Vmax{op} should be supplied by the manufacturer but if not, it can be estimated by discharging 5% of the rated capacity (or another percentage specified by the manufacturer) from Vmax100 at beginning of life, resting for 1 hour to ensure electrochemical equilibrium, and then observing the open circuit voltage.

-^{2.} In this manual, unless specifically stated otherwise, the desired test condition is typically established as a percentage of the rated capacity, which is always reached by removing the appropriate fraction of the rated capacity from a fully charged device (normally at a constant HPPC current discharge rate.)
+^{1.} In this manual, unless specifically stated otherwise, the desired test condition is typically established as a percentage of the rated capacity, which is always reached by removing the appropriate fraction of the rated capacity from a fully charged device (normally at a constant HPPC current discharge rate.)
 Also, the term "fully charged" means "charged in accordance with the manufacturer's recommended procedure" to Vmax{op} for operation.